isi-nlp/Zoph_RNN/README.md

 -For usage and instructions checkout the tutorial.pdf

--The code for the paper: "Multi-Source Neural Translation" by Zoph et al. (Link: http://arxiv.org/abs/1601.00710) will be put up by the end of January/early February
+-The code for the paper: "Multi-Source Neural Translation" by Zoph et al. (Link: http://arxiv.org/abs/1601.00710) is not currently available